-The Exeter Bach Society was founded in 1995 by Alderman Ramon Yeo, an accomplished organist and admirer of Bach’s many compositions.
-Since its formation the society has delved deep into Bach’s repertoire, hosting numerous performances of his Cantatas, Lutheran masses and instrumental works.
-Our choral performances over the past few years have included Bach's Missa Brevis in F, Christmas Oratorio, St John and St Matthew Passions, and his iconic Mass in B minor.
+Since its formation the choir has delved deep into J S Bach’s repertoire, hosting numerous performances of his cantatas, Lutheran masses and instrumental works.
+Our choral performances over the past few years have included J S Bach's Missa Brevis in F, Christmas Oratorio, St John Passion, St Matthew Passion, and his iconic Mass in B Minor.
 Major concerts and cantatas feature professional musicians and soloists from Devon and further afield.

-The choir continues to stay true to its Bach tradition but frequently takes steps into the wider musical world including Handel's Dixit Dominus (Christmas 2016), Durufle's Requiem (Easter 2017), Will Todd's Mass in Blue (Summer 2017) and our Music of Eastern Europe concert (Summer 2018) featuring works by Leoš Janáček to mark the 90th anniversary of his death.
+The choir continues to stay true to its Baroque tradition but frequently takes steps into the wider musical world including Ola Gjeilo's Sunrise Mass (Summer 2019), Britten's Saint Nicolas (Christmas 2018), Will Todd's Mass in Blue (Summer 2017) and Durufle's Requiem (Easter 2017).

-In addition to choral performances, the Exeter Bach Society organises a public choral workshop, instrumental recitals and talks throughout the season, which runs from September to early June.
+In addition to choral and orchestral concerts, the Exeter Bach Choir organises an annual public choral workshop, instrumental recitals and talks throughout the season, which runs from September to early June.

-There are currently around 50 - 60 active members in the EBS choir.
+There are currently around 40 - 50 active members in the Exeter Bach Choir.
 We represent a broad spectrum of musical ability and experience, ranging from accomplished sight-readers to those who have had few prior opportunities to perform this type of music.
-What we all share is a passion for Bach’s music, an enthusiasm for performance, and a committee who ensure we have plenty of opportunity to do so.
-We are supported always by our patron, Dr Peter Hurford, and by our honorary president, Alderman Ramon Yeo, and we are most grateful to them for this support.
+What we all share is a passion for J S Bach’s music, an enthusiasm for performance, and a committee who ensure we have plenty of opportunity to do so.
+We are supported ably by our Honorary President and founder, Ramon Yeo.